 In the Political Science masters program, a GA appointment is some fraction of an FTE (full-time employee), which determines the hours of work required per week.
 For example, .15 FTE appointments require 7.5 hours of work each week; .30 FTE appointments, 15 hours.
 Virtually all assistantships are .15 or .30 FTE positions.

 Students holding graduate assistantships may also be employed elsewhere within the university, provided the total number of hours worked does not exceed 20 hours per week (.49 FTE).
-For those working outside the university, the Division recommends that this same limit be observed.
+For those working outside the university, the Department recommends that this same limit be observed.

 Can I lose my Graduate Assistantship?